knodir/persistent-redis/README.md

 Persistent Redis master for the Guestbook
 ================

-TL;DR -- Make Kubernetes Guestbook's Redis database persistent by using Google Storage.
+TL; DR -- Make Kubernetes Guestbook's Redis database persistent by using Google Storage.

 ## Introduction